taylorbf/IndependentStudyFA15/week4/README.md

 ## Circular Motion

 There are a lot of thorough tutorials covering circular motion, such as Daniel Shiffman's [here](https://www.youtube.com/watch?v=qMq-zd6hguc&list=PLRqwX-V7Uu6bR4BcLjHHTopXItSjRA7yG&index=1) and [here](https://www.youtube.com/watch?v=znOBmOrtz_M&list=PLRqwX-V7Uu6bR4BcLjHHTopXItSjRA7yG&index=2).
-You are more than welcome to follow along with these, but he covers a lot of math that I believe you don't necessarily need to know to use `sine` and `cos`!
+You are more than welcome to follow along with these, but he covers a lot of math that I believe you don't necessarily need to know to use `sin` and `cos`!

 #### A Practical Guide to `sin` and `cos`